No products in the cart.

 - A large metal mixing bowl or ziplock bags

-- Flattened brown grocery bags
+- Wax/parchement paper or flattened brown grocery bags

 - Measure your rice into a bowl

-Put 3-4 cups of rice in the metal bowl (if you’d like to get your little ones involved in the color-mixing, you can measure into ziplock bags instead
+Put 3-4 cups of rice in the metal bowl (if you’d like to get your little ones involved in the color-mixing, you can measure into ziplock bags instead.

 - Add food coloring

 Add the desired amount of food coloring (I like to use gel food coloring, as it makes the colors incredibly bright and vibrant!).

 - Add rubbing alcohol

 Add a tablespoon of rubbing alcohol (which helps dry out the rice, locking in the bright colors).
 If you decide you’d like to add food-grade scents to your rice, add those now too (start with only a drop or two – a little goes a long way)!